Last updated on: May 23rd, 2022

 Overtime

-Texas has no general provision governing overtime pay, but most employees would be subject to the federal Fair Labor Standards Act, which requires that all work in excess of 40 hours per week be paid at a rate of one-and-one-half times the employee’s regular rate of pay.
+Texas has no general provision governing overtime pay, but most employees would be subject to the federal Fair Labor Standards Act.

 Breaks

-Under state law, an employer may not require any employee to work seven consecutive days in a retail establishment and may not deny an employee at least 24 consecutive hours off for rest or worship in each seven-day period.
-The time off must be in addition to any regular periods of rest allowed during each workday.
+State Law Regarding Employee Workdays: Under state law, employers cannot require employees in retail establishments to work for 7 consecutive days, and they must provide at least 24 consecutive hours off for rest or worship within each 7-day period.
+This time off is in addition to any regular rest periods allowed during workdays.

 Annual Leave